 - Boom, Headshot!: After Arjen claims "diplomatic immunity", Murtaugh puts a bullet in his head.Murtaugh: It's just been revoked.

 - Brick Joke: After Murtaugh's daughter appears in a condom advertisement, Murtaugh bemoans how his police colleagues will be planting condoms wherever he goes.
 That night Murtaugh and his family are attacked in their home and no-one is interested in playing jokes on him...until later on in the movie when Murtaugh shoos away some cops crowding around his desk only to find they've planted a 'rubber tree' there.
 Even Murtaugh can't help breaking down in laughter.
 Also, later, while Murtaugh is trying to figure out what is meant by Alba Varden, the same advert comes on TV.
 Leo gets very excited (obviously not knowing that she is Roger's daughter).
-Roger turns off the TV and warns Leo that he'll pretend he hear him say that.
+Roger turns off the TV and warns Leo that he'll pretend he didn't hear him say that.
 Leo also happens to repeat what the carpenter said earlier about her making him want to buy rubbers.

 - Cement Shoes: Vorstedt tries to dispose of Riggs by throwing him off a dock while chained to a weight.
 It doesn't work.
 It did work with Rika, though, much to Riggs' anguish.